gradle/native-platform/readme.md

 * Get and set process working directory.
 * Get and set process environment variables.
 * Launch processes.
+* Fixed character set issue on Linux and Mac OS X.
 * Fixes to work with 64-bit OpenJDK 7 on Mac OS X. Thanks to Rene Gr�schke.

 ### 0.2